 In this investigation, we analyzed several prominent "passive income" applications and found out that there may be security risks upon participating in these programs.

 There are many online stories and blog posts teaching people how to make “passive income” by sharing spare computing power and/or unused internet bandwidth.
 When users willingly or unwillingly install such software on their computers, the systems become agents of a distributed network.
 The operators of this distributed network might monetize it by selling proxy services to their paying customers.

-Even though the websites hosting the “passive income” software emphasise legitimate use cases, we have found that such software can pose security risks to the downloaders.
+Even though the websites hosting the “passive income” software emphasize legitimate use cases, we have found that such software can pose security risks to the downloaders.
 This is because some paying customers of these proxy services may be using them for unethical or even illegal purposes.

 In this investigation, we have studied several prominent “passive income” applications, which turn the computers running them into residential IP proxies, and those proxies are sold to clients to use as “residential IP proxies.”
-The apps are often promoted via referral programmes, with many famous YouTubers and bloggers promoting them.
+The apps are often promoted via referral programs, with many famous YouTubers and bloggers promoting them.

 We also investigated questionable developers who bundle “passive income” apps with third party libraries.
 This means that the downloaders do not know about the “passive income” apps, and the income actually goes to the developers.
 The users are exposed to disproportionate risks, since they cannot control the activities performed using their home/mobile IP addresses.

 Make easy money online just by sharing unused bandwidth?

 There are many posts in public blogs and YouTube channels teaching people how to make “passive income” with easy step-by-step tutorials.
 The authors of these tutorials often make money through referrals and promote several “passive income” applications in parallel.